nwils000/nwils000/README.md

 - 💬 I excel in **React** and **Django**.
 - 📫 How to reach me: Connect with me on [LinkedIn](https://linkedin.com/in/nwils000).

-Feel free to check out my projects, and I'm always open to collaborating on innovative ideas!
+Feel free to check out my projects, and I'm always open to collaborating!